Welcome to the ArmedForcesLawyers.co.uk website. We hope you have found the information useful and informative.

 Bird & Co.
 Solicitors LLP is a long-established solicitors firm serving the entirety of the Midlands and beyond.
 It is now a limited liability partnership registered in England & Wales under registration number OC318696.

 The Firm is authorised and regulated by the Solicitors Regulation Authority (Click here to access the Code of Conduct.) and its head office is at 15 Castlegate, Grantham, Lincolnshire NG31 6SE.
-The Members of Bird and Co Solicitors LLP (otherwise referred to as Partners) are Solicitors or Barristers.
+The Members of Bird and Co Solicitors LLP are Solicitors or Barristers.
 A list of Members’ names is available for inspection at the firm’s registered office (for companies law purposes) at Windsor House, A1 Business Park at Long Bennington, Nottinghamshire, NG23 5JR.
 Correspondence can be sent to the Grantham office and also at the Firm’s other offices: 38 Kirk Gate, Newark, Nottinghamshire NG24 1AB and 352 High Street, Lincoln, LN5 7BN.
+The word ‘Partner’, used in relation to the LLP, refers to a Member of the LLP or an employee or consultant of the LLP of equivalent standing

 For further information see www.birdandco.co.uk or email Bird and Co.